maizzle/maizzle.com/content/docs/examples/buttons.md

 A simple table structure, with background color set on the cell.

 For modern email clients, we use CSS padding on the `<a>` to make the entire button clickable.
-In Outlook and Windows 10 Mail, because CSS padding isn't supported on anchor tags, the MSO `mso-padding-alt` CSS property can be used on the table cell in order to _preserve the aspect_.
+In Outlook and Windows 10 Mail, because CSS padding isn't supported on anchor tags, the MSO `mso-padding-alt` CSS property can be used on the table cell in order to preserve the _visual aspect_.

 This means that in Outlook/Windows 10 Mail only the text itself will be clickable.

-Table-based buttons are easier to code and maintain than bulletproof buttons, the main trade-off being accessibility: they provide smaller-than-suggested click/touch area in some email clients.
+Table-based buttons are easier to code and maintain than bulletproof buttons, the main trade-off being accessibility: they provide smaller-than-recommended click or touch area in some email clients.

 ### Filled